-3.EXPERIMENT SETUP 3.1 TG Array, TGVs and TGVDs
+3. EXPERIMENT SETUP 3.1 TG Array, TGVs and TGVDs

 Fig. 1 gives a block diagram of the 90 nm test chip architecture.
 The chip padframe consists of 56 I/Os, and surrounds a chip area of approx. 1.5 mm x 1.5 mm.
-Four PADs labeled PS1, PS2, NS1 and NS2 refer to voltage sense connections, the 'P' version for sensing voltages near V{DD} and the 'N' version for voltages near GND.
+Four PADs labeled $PS_1$ , $PS_2$ , $NS_1$ and $NS_2$ refer to voltage sense connections, the 'P' version for sensing voltages near $V{DD}$ and the 'N' version for voltages near GND.
 These four terminals wire onto the chip and connect to 85 copies of a Stimulus/Measure circuit (SMC).
 The SMCs are distributed across the entire chip (see small rectangles) as two arrays, a 7x7 outer array and a 6x6 inner array.
 Although not shown, a controlling scan chain connects serially to each of the SMCs.

 The schematic diagram of the SMC is shown in Fig. 2.
-A set of 20 'pseudo' pass gates (hereafter referred to as transmissions gates or \mathbf{TGs}) serve as both the PUF primitives and voltage sensing elements.
-Eight of the TGs, labeled I_a through I_h , connect to the V{DD} grid, as shown on the left side of Fig. 2, while the other eight connect to the GND grid.
-Two additional TGs, labeled as 2 and 3, connect to the drains of the I{a-h} TGs.
-Separate scan FFs control their connection to the chip-wide wires that route to the P/NS_x pins shown in Fig. 1.
-The PS1 and NS1 sense wires are connected off-chip to GND and V{DD} , resp., to create the stimulus condition described below.
+A set of 20 'pseudo' pass gates (hereafter referred to as transmissions gates or TGs) serve as both the PUF primitives and voltage sensing elements.
+Eight of the TGs, labeled $I_a$ through $I_h$ , connect to the $V{DD}$ grid, as shown on the left side of Fig. 2, while the other eight connect to the GND grid.
+Two additional TGs, labeled as 2 and 3, connect to the drains of the $I{a-h}$ TGs.
+Separate scan FFs control their connection to the chip-wide wires that route to the P/NSx pins shown in Fig. 1.
+The PS1 and NS1 sense wires are connected off-chip to GND and $V{DD}$ , resp., to create the stimulus condition described below.
 PS2 and NS2 are routed to off-chip Agilent 34401A voltmeters (VMs).

-A voltage drop measurement is carried out by enabling three TGs, both of those labeled 2 and 3 and one from the group I_a through I_h .
-For example, using the PFET TGs, enabling TGs I_a and 2 create a short between the $V{\rm DD}$ grid on-chip and a GND node off-chip.
-The voltage drop falls across the two TGs as well as the PS1 wire.
-The voltage on the node $\bf x$ between TG I_a and 2 can be sensed with TG $\it 3^1$.
-The on-resistances of the TGs (and the resistance of the PS1 wire) determine how much of the 1.2 V falls across each of TG $\it I_a$ and 2.
-Random variations in the on-resistances of the TGs $\it I_a$ through $\it I_b$ produce different voltage drops as each is enabled.
-We refer to these voltages at node $\bf x$ as TGVs.
+A voltage drop measurement is carried out by enabling three TGs, both of those labeled 2 and 3 and one from the group $I_a$ through $I_h$ .
+For example, using the PFET TGs, enabling TGs $I_a$ and 2 create a short between the VDD grid on-chip and a GND node off-chip.
+The voltage falls across the two TGs as well as the PS1 wire.
+The voltage on the node x between TG $I_a$ and 2 can be sensed with TG $3^1$ .
+The on-resistances of the TGs (and the resistance of the PS1 wire) determine how much of the VDD voltage falls across each of TG $I_a$ and 2.
+Random variations in the onresistances of the TGs $I_a$ through $I_h$ (referred to subsequently as the stack) produce different voltage drops as each is enabled.
+We refer to the voltages at node x as TGVs.